Józef Piłsudski: Polish–Soviet War

-After the Russian westward offensive of 1918–1919, and a series of escalating battles that resulted in the Poles advancing eastward, on 21 April 1920, Marshal Piłsudski (as his rank had been since March 1920) signed a military alliance called the Treaty of Warsaw with Ukrainian leader Symon Petliura.
+After the Soviet westward offensive of 1918–1919, and a series of escalating battles that resulted in the Poles advancing eastward, on 21 April 1920, Marshal Piłsudski (as his rank had been since March 1920) signed a military alliance called the Treaty of Warsaw with Ukrainian leader Symon Petliura.
 The treaty allowed both countries to conduct joint operations against Soviet Russia.
 The goal of the Polish-Ukrainian Treaty was to establish an independent Ukraine and independent Poland in alliance, resembling that once existing within Polish–Lithuanian Commonwealth.
 The Polish and Ukrainian Armies under Piłsudski's command launched a successful offensive against the Russian forces in Ukraine and on 7 May 1920, with remarkably little fighting, they captured Kiev.

 The Bolshevik leadership framed the Polish actions as an invasion, successfully generating popular support for their cause at home.
 The Soviets then launched a counter-offensive from Belarus, and counterattacked in Ukraine, advancing into Poland in a drive toward Germany to encourage the Communist Party of Germany in their struggles for power.
 The Soviets announced their plans to invade Western Europe; Soviet Communist theoretician Nikolai Bukharin, writing in Pravda, hoped for the resources to carry the campaign beyond Warsaw "straight to London and Paris".
 Soviet commander Mikhail Tukhachevsky's order of the day for 2 July 1920 read: "To the West!
 Over the corpse of White Poland lies the road to worldwide conflagration.
 March upon Vilnius, Minsk, Warsaw!" and "onward to Berlin over the corpse of Poland!"

-On 1 July 1920, in view of the rapidly advancing Soviet offensive, Poland's parliament, the Sejm, formed a Council for Defense of the Nation, chaired by Piłsudski, to provide expeditious decision-making as a temporary supplanting of the fractious Sejm.
+On 1 July 1920, in view of the rapidly advancing Soviet offensive, Poland's parliament, the Sejm, formed a Council of National Defense, chaired by Piłsudski, to provide expeditious decision-making as a temporary supplanting of the fractious Sejm.
 The National Democrats contended that the string of Bolshevik victories had been Piłsudski's fault and demanded that he resign; some even accused him of treason.
-On 19 July they failed to carry a vote of no-confidence in the council and this led to Dmowski's withdrawal from the Council.
-On 12 August, Piłsudski tendered his resignation to Prime Minister Wincenty Witos, offering to be the scapegoat if the military solution failed, but Witos refused to accept his resignation.
+On July 19, they failed to carry a vote of no confidence in the council and this led to Dmowski's withdrawal from the council.
+On August 12, Piłsudski tendered his resignation to Prime Minister Wincenty Witos, offering to be the scapegoat if the military solution failed, but Witos refused to accept his resignation.
 The Entente pressured Poland to surrender and enter into negotiations with the Bolsheviks.
 Piłsudski, however, was a staunch advocate of continuing the fight.